 What is a MiWARN?

-MiWARN is a statewide Water/Wastewater Agency Response Network (WARN) of “utilities helping utilities” to prepare for the next natural or human-caused emergency.
-MIWARN provides utilities with a Mutual Aid Agreement for sharing resources in an emergency to a pre-determined and agreed manner.
+MiWARN is a statewide Water/Wastewater Agency Response Network (WARN) of “members helping members” to prepare for the next natural or human-caused emergency.
+MIWARN provides utilities and public works agencies with a Mutual Aid Agreement for sharing resources in an emergency to a pre-determined and agreed manner.

 Why do we need MiWARN?

 Water and wastewater systems provide our communities with a life-sustaining resource that is of vital importance to maintaining public health, sanitation and safety.
-When water and wastewater services are interrupted for extended periods of time, a community’s well-being quickly deteriorates, as evidenced by Hurricane Katrina.
+When water, wastewater and other publicworks services are interrupted for extended periods of time, a community’s well-being quickly deteriorates, as evidenced by Superstorm Sandy.
 And without an adequate water supply, our communities are vulnerable to devastating fires.
-By restoring water and wastewater service in the most efficient manner possible, MiWARN provides renewed hope for fast recovery from such disasters.
+By restoring water, wastewater and other publicworks service in the most efficient manner possible, MiWARN provides renewed hope for fast recovery from such disasters.

 How does MiWARN help?